thomasstreet/fad3/README.md

 Famo.us/Angular + d3

-Proof of concept:  Break an arbitrary SVG element out into separate Famo.us Surfaces
+Proof of concept:  Break an arbitrary SVG element out into separate Famo.us Surfaces and then reconstruct their original positions.
+Once the individual pieces are in their own Famo.us surfaces, they become animatable using Famo.us's Matrix3D-powered engine.

 This was created at the Famo.us Hackathon at the HTML5 Developers' Conference in May 2014.
 This code is hackathon-quality and not intended for any production purposes, though it does demonstrate some exciting possibilities for Famo.us + vector graphics.